 - 3 Conclusion

-Before migrating the WordPress website, the first step is to create a complete backup of your website’s element.
-That ought to be part of your website security and includes WordPress database backup, themes and plugins, media uploads (images/videos), and WordPress core files.
+Before migrating the WordPress website, the first step is to create a complete backup of your website’s elements.
+That should be part of your website security and includes WordPress database backup, themes and plugins, media uploads (images/videos), and WordPress core files.

 The first step is to download all WordPress files under your website’s directory to your computer.
 You’ll upload these files to your new hosting account later on.